kafeg/ptyqt/README.md

 ```
 - open http://127.0.0.1:8080/ in Web browser
 - use your terminal, for example install and run 'Midnight Commander' or 'Far' for test pseduo-graphic interface

+!!!IMPORTANT!!!
+- do not use Git Bash for run 'xtermjs_sample.exe' on Windows, it has some issues: https://github.com/git-for-windows/git/wiki/FAQ#some-native-console-programs-dont-work-when-run-from-git-bash-how-to-fix-it
+- Only Far manager >= 3.0 supported by XTermJS, all old versioans are unsopported

 ### QVTerminal
 This is very-very-very basic implementation of VT100 terminal + Pty-Qt.